Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 - I found it to be unclear how many of what panel mounts are needed.
 But the STLs actually says that I noticed later.
 For instance bottom_panel_clip_x4.stl, the x4 is the amout needed.
 I printed these in PLA for now.
 I need the panels to print ABS so it's a bit of a catch 22.

 - The cable chains are a bit too long, you can remove links so this really isn't an issue.
 Rather nice having a few extra.
-A tip is to mount the ends separatly and connect them once all the cables are inside (as the part that closes will face down towards the 20x20 extrusion).
+A tip is to mount the ends separatly and connect them once all the cables are inside (as the snaps closing the chain will face down towards the 20x20 extrusion).
 ![](/images/Cable_chain_too_long.jpeg)
 ![](/images/cable_chain_tip.jpeg)